 how have you come so quickly here?
 I thought to find you down below, where time must pay for time.

-Consider how the vastly divergent “spiritual accounting” of purgatory is made apparent to the reader by juxtaposing the cases of Stazio and Forese.
-Stazio died in 96 AD, leaving 1204 years to account for between his death and his release from purgation.
+Consider how Dante makes the vastly divergent “spiritual accounting” of Purgatory apparent to the reader by juxtaposing the cases of Stazio and Forese.
+Stazio died in 96 CE, leaving 1204 years to account for between his death and his release from purgation in 1300.
 We are able to reconstruct the personal “reckoning” of Stazio’s spiritual ledger, and compare it to Forese’s reckoning.
 Here they are together:

 Accounting for Souls: The Ledger of the Soul

 Stazio vs. Forese